Louisa Waterford Prize 2026

 The theme of the 2026 Prize is "Past and Present".

 The judges will announce the winner and runners-up just before the end of the event.
+Please see details of our judges below.

 There will also be a People's Favourite voted for by visitors.